watty62/100-days-of-code/log.md

 * [FAQ](FAQ.md)
 * [Resources](resources.md)

+### Day 22: 2017-Jan-23
+**Today's Progress** I was able to spend a few hours working on various Python projects today.
+I started with my very old [Twitter Followers](https://github.com/watty62/Count_twitter_followers) scraper, hosted on Github and running on [morph.io](https://morph.io/watty62/Count_twitter_followers).
+This had been erroring for a long time and I hadn't got around to fixing it.
+Now done.
+Then after a few other small things I came back to the MP3 listing project.
+I tried creating a stripped down version and running that on my whole collection.
+It ran but didn't give the expected result.
+It is not traversing the whole tree.
+More work tomorrow.

+**Thoughts** Perplexed

 ### Day 21: 2017-Jan-22
 **Today's Progress** Added a test flag to handle correct paths.
 Started to rewrite the main routine to use a dictionary.
 Rolled back.
 Needs more thought.
 Committed v1.3.